joetituskumar/machine-status-devops-lab/README.md

 The application simulates a simple machine-status service for a factory/manufacturing environment.
 The API exposes machine health, version information, and sample machine status data such as CNC, press, and robot machines.

-> This project is a learning/home-lab project.
-The focus is not a complex backend application, but the complete DevOps workflow around a small service.

 ---

 ## 📌 Project Goal